 1. AI & ML: The Path to an Intelligent Network

-The 5G era requires an intelligent network to manage all this complexity and monitor large volumes of data that can’t possibly be done by humans.
+The 5G era requires an intelligent network to manage all this complexity and monitor large volumes of data that humans can’t possibly do.
 A network that can proactively spot critical trends and issues and make the necessary internal changes before the customer is impacted.
 This will allow operators to manage their network more effectively, deal with the increasing complexity, and enable innovative business models like network slicing to provide a more personalized customer experience.

 - The data already collected for assurance is used.

 - Saves unnecessary expenses for an additional solution (such as storage costs).

 - Anomaly detection: collects and analyzes performance data over long periods to learn about the network’s operation and alert when a network or service performance changes from past behavior.